 Managing your impulsive outburst does not mean that you are a doormat and will put up with anything.
 It is actually the opposite – you can learn to always be true to yourself and to stand up for yourself in unfair situations, but in a dignified and strong way.

 You really don’t want to wait until you have dealt with the negative consequences of your impulsive behaviour, so learn more about our program today.
 Simply register to start learning about impulsive behaviour and how to control your urges.

-Through the program you can access recorded webinars and access templates and material that help you to master your impulsive behaviour so you can be in total control at all times.
-We understand that your journey might require some additional support, so send an email to us at email@example.com and we will help you to master your impulses.
+Through the program you can access recorded webinars and access templates and material that will help you to master your impulsive behaviour so that you can be in total control at all times.
+We understand that your journey might require some additional support; so, send an email to us at firstname.lastname@example.org and we will help you to master your impulses.

 Coccaro, E. F. (2015).
 The nature of impulsive aggression: Commentary on “Aggression in borderline personality disorder – a multidimensional model”.

 License: Creative Commons Copyright